USDA-ARS-GBRU/Virginia-Type_Peanut_Genomic_Tool_Development/README.md

 **Virginia-Type Peanut Genomic Tool Development**

 This repository stores the code used to develop the Virginia-Type peanut reference genome 'Bailey II' (NCBI JAGJTH000000000), and discover markers across the Bailey II genome.
-This work pertains to the manuscript titled "Initiation of Genomics-Assisted Breeding in Virginia-Type Peanuts through the Generation of a De Novo Reference Genome and Informative Markers", which is currently in review.
+This work pertains to the following article: 'Newman, C. S., Andres, R. J., Youngblood, R. C., Campbell, J. D., Simpson, S. A., Cannon, S. B., Scheffler, B. E., Oakley, A. T., Hulse-Kemp, A. M., & Dunne, J. C. (2023).
+Initiation of genomics-assisted breeding in Virginia-type peanuts through the generation of a de novo reference genome and informative markers.
+Frontiers in Plant Science, 13. https://www.frontiersin.org/articles/10.3389/fpls.2022.1073542'
+ Please cite this work if you use this workflow in your research.

 ***De Novo* Genome Assembly**